 Chemical Threat

-A chemical threat is the result of poisonous vapors, aerosols, liquids, and solids being dispensed into the air or water ways that has a toxic effect on people, animals, or plants.
+A chemical threat is fear of a release of poisonous vapors, aerosols, liquids, and solids being dispensed into the air or water ways which would have a toxic effect on people, animals, and/or plants.

-Chemical poisons are primarily used in war, terrorism and riot control and can be dispensed through bombs, sprayed from aircraft, boats, and vehicles or shot out of some type of projectile.
+Chemical agent or chemical poisons are primarily used in war, terrorism and riot control.
+These kinds of chemical threats are very real and are often dispensed through bombs or via some type of projectile.
+They can also be sprayed from aircraft, boats, and vehicles or shot out of some type of weapon.

 Several things you should keep in mind about chemical threats: